How Do I Choose the Right Light Color?

 RGB Full color

-The choice you make for the color temperature of the LED lighting depends on the purpose of the space where the light will be placed.
+The choice you make for the colour temperature of the LED lighting depends on the purpose of the space where the light is placed.
 By this, we mean the purpose for which the light is used.
 Is the space used for work or for relaxation?
-It may be that work is done during the day and relaxation occurs in the evening.
-The type of work also influences the appropriate color temperature.
+It may be that work is done during the day and relaxation in the evening.
+The type of work also influences the right colour temperature.

 Warm White

 If the space is used for relaxation, it is best to use a warm white light color.
-This can vary between 2200K and 3000K, where 2200K has a more orange glow and 3000K is somewhat brighter.
-Think of using it at home in the living room or bedroom.
-But also for commercial lighting in, for example, restaurants and cafés where you want to make your guests feel comfortable.
+This can range between 2200K and 3000K.
+Where 2200K has a more orange glow and 3000K is somewhat brighter.
+Think of use at home in the living room or bedroom.
+But also for business lighting in, for example, restaurants and cafés where you want to make your guests feel comfortable.
 Also in shops, hotel rooms, or outdoor lighting for terraces and gardens.

 Cool White

-If good visibility and utmost concentration are needed in, for example, dental practices, beauty salons, hospitals, or laboratories, then a cold white light color of 6000K is more suitable.
-This light color is also best for highlighting and color rendering of objects and people.
-This is because this light color most closely resembles very bright (cloudy) daylight.
+If good visibility and extreme concentration are needed in, for example, dental practices, beauty salons, hospitals, or laboratories, a cool white light color of 6000K is more suitable.
+This light color is also best suited for highlighting and color rendering of objects and people.
+This is because this light color most closely matches very bright (cloudy) daylight.
 This is also perfect for hobby rooms, studios, or work sheds and garages.

 What is CCT?

-CCT stands for Correlated Color Temperature.
-Simply put, it refers to adjusting the color temperature.
-With LED lighting that has CCT, you can adjust the color temperature yourself.
-Generally, this ranges from 2700K Warm White to 6500K Cold White.
-This way, you can set the lamps as you wish and change them at any time if needed.
+CCT stands for Color Changing Temperature.
+Simply put, it is the adjustment of the colour temperature.
+With LED lighting with CCT, you can adjust the colour temperature yourself.
+Generally, this ranges from 2700K Warm white to 6500K Cool White.
+This way you can set the lamps as you want and change them at any time if needed.

 What is RGB+CCT?

-CCT often goes hand in hand with RGB, allowing you to not only change the color temperature of your LED lighting but also the light color itself.
-This gives you almost an infinite choice of light colors and ensures you have the desired atmosphere at any moment!
+CCT often goes together with RGB, so you can not only change the colour temperature of your LED lighting but also the light color.
+This gives you almost an infinite choice of light colors and ensures you always have the desired atmosphere!

-Light color can influence the production of melatonin.
-Melatonin is a hormone that plays a role in the body's sleep-wake cycle.
-In the evening, melatonin is produced, signaling to the body that it is time to go to bed.
-Bright or cool light (blue light) delays/stops the release of melatonin, keeping a person alert and focused.
-This is also why this light color is most commonly used during working hours.
-This applies to the blue light emitted by phones, tablets, computers, and TV screens as well.
-It is also a reason why people often have difficulty falling asleep, as they stare at one of these screens before bed and are exposed to blue light.
+Light color can suppress the production of melatonin.
+Melatonin is a hormone that plays a role in the body's sleep-wake rhythm.
+In the evening, melatonin is produced, signaling the body that it is time to go to bed.
+Bright or cool light (blue light) delays/stops the release of melatonin.
+It keeps someone alert and focused.
+That is also why this light color is most used during working hours.
+This also applies to the blue light emitted by phones, tablets, computers, and TV screens.
+It is also a reason why people often have difficulty falling asleep because they stare at one of these screens before sleeping and are exposed to blue light.